Digital-Ibraheem/vial-take-home/README.md

 - **Deployment**: Render (API + Database), Vercel (Frontend)
 - **Testing**: Jest for unit and integration tests

+## Implementation Decisions

+### Bonus Features

+- **Real-Time UI Updates**: Instead of globally re-fetching query data after each update, the frontend uses local optimistic state updates to reflect changes instantly.
+This improves perceived performance and responsiveness.
+- **Light/Dark Theme Toggle**: Leveraged Mantine’s built-in color scheme provider to add dark mode with minimal overhead.
+All components are fully theme-aware.
+- **Responsive Query Expansion**: Only one response’s queries can be expanded at a time.
+This keeps the UI focused and avoids clutter, especially on smaller screens.
+- **Delete Functionality**: Implemented a `DELETE /query/:id` endpoint and UI control to fully manage query lifecycles, even though it was marked as optional in the original spec.

+### Deployment

+- **Split Monorepo**: Separated `/frontend` and `/backend` directories to streamline deployment to Vercel and Render respectively.
+Each part has isolated environment configs and build scripts.
+- **Render for Backend + DB**: Deployed the Fastify app and Postgres DB to Render.
+Used environment variables to inject dynamic database URLs and ports during runtime.
+- **Vercel for Frontend**: Deployed the Next.js app via Vercel, optimized for static assets and SSR performance.
+- **Keepalive Cron Job**: Set up an external cron job (via cron-job.org) to ping the backend every 15 minutes.
+This prevents cold starts due to Render’s free-tier idling.

 ## Local Development Setup

 ### Prerequisites